-4 Techniques for Negative Smallmouth
+4 Techniques For Negative Smallmouth

 Try these tips from The New Fly Fisher when smallmouth bass turn negative based on a number of weather factors.

-Sometimes smallmouth just gets plain grumpy.
+Sometimes smallmouth bass just gets plain grumpy.
 It’s a fact.
 Weather conditions, pressure changes, water temperature and a number of other factors will affect the frequency smallmouth bass will eat.
 Being able to recognize this and adapt your fly presentation is key to seeing smallmouth success even when the fish have turned negative.
 Here are 4 techniques to consider to turn negative smallmouth onto your flies.

 netted smallmouth bass